 The biotechnology and pharmaceutical industries are highly competitive, and we face significant competition from companies in the biotechnology, pharmaceutical and other related markets that are researching and marketing products designed to address diseases that we are currently developing products to treat.
 If approved for marketing by the FDA or other regulatory agencies, tenapanor and RDX022, as well as our product candidates, would compete against existing treatments.
-For example, tenapanor will, if approved, compete directly with phosphate binders for the treatment of hyperphosphatemia in end stage renal disease, or ESRD, patients, including sevelamer hydrochloride (Renagel) and sevelamer carbonate (Renvela), which were launched by Genzyme.
-Synthon announced the successful completion of a Phase 3 multicenter, randomized, double-blind, multiple-dose, crossover trial in Europe to compare safety and demonstrate equivalence of serum phosphate control of Synthon sevelamer carbonate tablets in chronic kidney disease patients on hemodialysis in April 2014.
-Currently, several pharmaceutical companies are distributing Synthon manufactured sevelamer carbonate tablets in chronic kidney disease patients on kervy has received FDA approval for ferric citrate (Auryxia), an iron-based binder, that is also approved in Japan and we are aware of fermagate (Alpharen), an iron-based binder in Phase 2 being developed by Opko Health.
+For example, tenapanor will, if approved, compete directly with phosphate binders for the treatment of hyperphosphatemia in patients with CKD-5D, including sevelamer hydrochloride (Renagel) and sevelamer carbonate (Renvela), which were launched by Genzyme.
+Synthon announced the successful completion of a Phase 3 multicenter, randomized, double-blind, multiple-dose, crossover trial in Europe to compare safety and demonstrate equivalence of serum phosphate control of Synthon sevelamer carbonate tablets to Renvela tablets in chronic kidney disease patients on hemodialysis in April 2014.
+Currently, several pharmaceutical companies are distributing Synthon manufactured sevelamer carbonate tablets in multiple European countries including, but not limited to, the United Kingdom, Spain, Sweden and Denmark.
+In addition to the currently marketed phosphate binders, Keryx has received FDA approval for ferric citrate (Auryxia), an iron-based binder, that is also approved in Japan and we are aware of fermagate (Alpharen), an iron-based binder in Phase 2 being developed by Opko Health.
 Additionally, RDX022, if approved, will compete directly with Kayexalate and its generic equivalents, known as sodium polystyrene sulfonate, on the market in the United States.
-In addition, Relypsa has received FDA approval for patiromer (Veltassa) for the treatment of hyperkalemia, and ZS Pharma has filed for regulatory approval in the United States for ZS-9 for the treatment of hyperkalemia.
+We are also aware of two products for which regulatory approval in the United States has been sought for treatment of hyperkalemia, patiromer from Relypsa and ZS-9 from ZS Pharma.